annafb/Practical-Machine-Learning-Writeup/README.md

 # Practical-Machine-Learning-Writeup
 My Practical Machine Learning Writeup

+*NOTE: My apologise for the minuts of delay in my submit.
+I have a confusion with the timezone, sorry about that.*

 ## Load Libraries
 ```{r setup, cache = F, echo = F, message = F, warning = F, tidy = F}